-This constant pursuit of health means I forget to live.
+This constant pursuit of health means sometimes I forget to live.

 It’s easy to forget that no matter how sick I am, the world doesn’t actually revolve around me.
-No one is going to create contentment for me.
+No one is going to make things better.
 I have to be the creator of my happiness, even on days that are gut wrenchingly hard.

 My new goal is to be present.
 Live in the moment.